 Date.
-As Agent.
+Agent.
 Remarks.
 1847.
-April 117.
-A. W. Ether.
-Given early in labor.
+A. W. and the second se Given early in labor.
 Pains appeared less frequent while under the influence of ether.
-It was omit- ted twice for a short time; and during each of these intervals the pains many for these intervals, the pains were more frequent.
+It was omit- ted twice for a short time; and during each of these intervals, the pains were more frequent.
 Successful.
 Mother and child did well. " May 16.
-W. N. Ether.
+W.N.
+Ether.
 Occasioned great dizziness and headach.
 Perse- vered, and was under the influence 30 minutes; then conscious, and refused further inhalation.
 Has had intermitting pulse from that time.
 Child well. " May 20.
 G. B. Ether.
 Quite successful.
 Taken near termination of labor, which was quick.
-Child and mother did well. " July 23.
+Child and mother did well.
+July 23.
 J. L. Ether.
 Successful.
 Recovery from confinement rapid. ,, Nov.
 27. O. P. Ether.
 Not completely etherized.
 Difficult to induce her to inhale.
 Not quiet; tossing about bed.
 Did not like the ether; but no ill effects followed to mother or child.
 In all these cases, the child's breath, for several hours after birth, smelled strongly of ether.
 1848.
 Jan.
 8. Chloroform.
 Successful.
 Recovery rapid.
 Insensible one hour thirty minutes. " Feb.
-15. Chloroform.
+15. Chlo roform.
 Successful.
 Recovery very slow.
 Now suffering under pulmonary affection.
-Child remarkably healthy and strong. " Marc h 9.
+Child remarkably healthy and strong.
+Marc h 9.
 Chlo roform.
 Successful.
 Two hours twenty minutes insensible.
 Recovery good.
-Child well. " May 18.
+Child well.
+May 18.
 Chlo oroform.
 Insensible only during the first and middle stages of labor.
 Breech presented.
-Delay was feared in delivery of head. " May 23.
+Delay was feared in delivery of head. ., May 23.
 Chlo roform.
 Successful.
 Child and mother well. ,, June 6.
 Chlo roform.
 Successful.
 Child and mother doing well.